Queen Munjeong: As Royal Queen Consort

-Kim An-ro was executed in 1537.
-After that, Yun Im and the Queen's brothers, Yun Won-ro and Yun Won-hyeong filled the power vacuum.
-Many officials gathered around the two centers of power and developed into separate political factions.
-Yun Im's faction became known as 'Greater Yun' and the Yun brothers' faction as 'Lesser Yun.'
-Many Sarim scholars joined the Greater Yun since they had great hopes for the Crown Prince, who studied under Jo Gwang-jo and Yi Hwang.
+After Kim Allo's death, Yun Im as the Crown Prince's Chief protector and the Queen's brothers, Yun Wollo and Yun Wŏnhyŏng filled the power vacuum.
+Ultimately, many officials gathered around the two new centers of power which eventually developed from the political conflagration that split the Hungu faction into two separate political factions.
+Yun Im's faction became known as 'Greater Yun', itself consisting of the majority whose hopes were the exploits of future power upon the ascension of the Crown Prince and the Yun brothers' faction as 'Lesser Yun.'